devjn/WhatsWithMe/README.md

 # WhatsWithMe
-Watson powered tool to find out your desease by symtoms
+Watson powered tool to find out your disease by symptoms